-It will mean wealthy buyers can drive (or be driven) into London and other zero-emission zones on electric power alone.
+It means wealthy buyers can drive (or be driven) into London and other zero-emission zones on electric power alone.
 Then, when there’s the need to swish to the country shooting lodge, the petrol motor will make sure you don’t need to stop on the way and mix with the lower classes at a charger.

 This latest version of the S-Class PHEV combines a 365 bhp 3.0-litre six-cylinder petrol engine from the S450 with a 108 bhp electric motor.
 This is fed from a 28.6 kWh – the biggest we can think of in any current PHEV and twice as big as the old S560e PHEV’s.

 Although the larger battery in the rear robs a bit of boot space and adds weight, Mercedes has avoided one disadvantage of the doubled capacity: There will be less waiting at charging stations for the poor chauffeur.
-But thanks to 60 kW rapid charge capicity, even an empty S-Class will take just 30 minutes until the on-board computer shows 100 percent full again.
+But thanks to 60 kW rapid charge capacity, even an empty S-Class will take just 30 minutes until the on-board computer shows 100 percent full again.

 This means you feel less concerned about using all the power.
 Step on the accelerator pedal and you’re met with wonderfully gentle and creamy acceleration, with the petrol engine cutting in almost imperceptibly when needed.
 In the UK this could be almost never, as the S-Class will happily break the motorway speed limit in electric power alone.